Tips for Driving in San Francisco

 Interstate 80 starts downtown and heads east over the Bay Bridge into Oakland.
 It then heads cross country to the East Coast.

 If you're getting on I-80 from the city, head down Bryant Street in SoMa and choose from a number of on ramps.
-If you accidently get onto I-80 going east and don't want to head in that direction, your chance to turn around is at Treasure Island, which is about halfway across the San Francisco Bay.
+If you accidentally get onto I-80 going east and don't want to head in that direction, your chance to turn around is at Treasure Island, which is about halfway across the San Francisco Bay.

 I-280

 I-280 continues south of the city into the western half of the peninsula.
 It can be a great route to the airport.
 Just use the short I-380 East crossover to 101 South, and continue straight to SFO.
-There is no toll.

 U.S. 101 and the Golden Gate Bridge

-Golden Gate Bridge roadway
+Road over the Golden Gate Bridge

 Highway 101 practically disappears into city streets in San Francisco, but it is still marked so you can make your way from the southern end that exits in the Mission District.
 Continue north on Van Ness, and then turn left on Lombard and follow the signs.
 Reverse this path when you head south through the city.